Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Irreducible representations in the global spin basis

 \section{Irreducible representations in the global spin basis}

-The order parameters defined by the different irreps may be specified by identifying the corresponding spin configuration.
-To this end, we first define the local basis at the $0^{\rm th}$ sublattice as
+The spin modes defined by the different irreps may be specified by identifying the corresponding spin configuration.
+To this end, we first define the local basis at the $0$th sublattice in the global coordinate frame as

-where the local basis for the other sublattices can be obtained by the application of symmetry transformations in $T_d$ such as the two-fold rotation symmetry $C_2$.
-With these local bases in hand, the order parameters $\bm{m}_I^\boxtimes$ defined for a single tetrahedron $\boxtimes$ for the different irreps $I$ are given by
+where the local basis for the other sublattices can be obtained by the application of a two-fold rotation symmetry $C_2$.
+With these local bases in hand, the irrep mode $\bm{m}_I^\boxtimes$ defined for a single tetrahedron $\boxtimes$ for the different irreps, labeled $I$, are given by